lturi/ProjectSamsungWearableData/README.md

 [5] "run_analysis.txt"                         "UCI HAR Dataset"
 ```

-The end result is a clean dataset as described in the run_analysis_codebook.txt found in this repository
+The end result is a clean dataset as described in the run_analysis_codebook.html found in this repository

 **Required libraries**